 The chart is a gridded table set up to show quick answers to specific number combinations.
 Most often, these tables use the numbers 1 through 12.

+Using the chart is a lot like finding a point on the map.
 To use the chart, select a number in the top horizontal row and a number in the left vertical row.

 As you run your eyes down the columns,

 the place where they intersect is the product of those two factors.